 Step 1Run the program and connect your device with it.
-Select Repair Operating System feature.
+Click "Start" button to proceed, then "Standard Repair".

 Step 2The software will prompt you to download a firmware package which is suitable for your device.
 Click on the Download button and wait as the package is downloaded.

-Step 3As soon as the file is downloaded, the repair process will start.
+Step 3As soon as the file is downloaded, click "Start Standard Repair" to start.
 Keep the device connected and your device will reboot and restored to normal condition.